dadosfera/dadosfera-ai-oss/docs/source/fundamentals/notifications.md

 }
 ```

-To create a webhook, navigate to "Notification settings" in {ref}`Orchest settings <settings>`.
+To create a webhook, navigate to "Notification settings" in {ref}`Dadosfera AI settings <settings>`.
 The webhook dialog will ask for the following:

-1. Webhook URL: Where Orchest sends the HTTP requests to.
+1. Webhook URL: Where Dadosfera AI sends the HTTP requests to.
 Activate incoming webhooks on your desired channel (for example: [Slack]) and verify the connection with the "Test" button.
 1. Content type: Either `application/json` (default) or `application/x-www-form-urlencoded`.
 1. Webhook name (optional): A custom name for your webhook.
 This is helpful when creating multiple webhooks with similar URLs.
 1. Secret (optional): A secret string that you can use to verify the origin of the request (see {ref}`below <secure_webhook>`).